RedBatProject/machine-learning-sklearn/README.md

-# machine-learning-sraeisi
+# machine-learning-sklearn
-all the note-books are from raeisi's lecture but with changes
+all the note-books are from sklearn notes but with changes